How to Remove Lacquer from Brass (and Age it using Vinegar! )

 - One Room Challenge Update

-- How to Strip Lacquer and Age Brass (Using Vinegar!)
+- How to Remove Lacquer from Brass and Age (Using Vinegar!)

 One Room Challenge Update

 This week the major milestone was paint!
 Last week, I brought a paint sample to Benjamin Moore that I created by mixing two paint samples I had and they got to work trying to figure out the formula.
 Four(!!) hours later, they called me to pick it up, and they had written “Mink Violet” on the can.
 Turns out, the colour I custom made must have been a dead ringer for “Mink Violet” and I wasted 4 hours of their time mixing a custom colour that wasn’t custom at all.
 (I’m quite sure I’m on the Benjamin Moore blacklist now.)
 However, Mink Violet turned out to be the exact purple hue I’d been craving.
 I will say, it looks great in the room where there is no natural light but I sure didn’t love it when I painted it on my cabinets in the garage!
 It goes to show that you really need to test the paint in the room it will be in because lighting really does change everything.

 I painted the cabinet doors, end panels, feet and wood knobs using my favourite primer and Cabinet paint (Benjamin Moore Advance) but I won’t go into the details as I already wrote a post about painting cabinets HERE and I followed all of those same steps.
 Tried and true!
 I used Advance in Pearl on the trim and cabinets and regular BM paint (Regal line) in Eggshell on the beadboard walls.